The Schwalb Center for Israel and Jewish Studies

 Funding for a permanent Israel and Jewish studies professor on the UNO campus will ensure the continued growth and development of course offerings, lectures and expertise.

-Visiting Scholar The Schwalb Center strives to be a bridge from UNO and the Nebraska Community to knowledge about Israel and Judaism.
+The Schwalb Center strives to be a bridge between UNO and the Nebraska Community to knowledge about Israel and Judaism.
 One of the ways in which we do this is by inviting Israeli scholars from a wide variety of disciplines to become visiting professors at UNO.
 These scholars offer courses to students and community members through UNO’s Audit and Passport program.
 These courses in turn engage and expose the audience to a deeper and broader understanding of Israel and Judaism.

 Analysis and Communication